-5.22 Default Menu The default menu for the system is a display-only measurement menu.
+5.22 Default Menu

+The default menu for the system is a display-only measure-ment menu.
 This menu has no changeable list items and no navigation icon.
-When left alone, the instrument will automatically return to this menu after approximately 30 minutes.
-While in the default menu, the UP arrow key allows the user to scroll through the secondary variables on the lower line of the display, including temperature, mV, current output, slope/offset data from the last calibration, model number/software version, and timer status for Relay B (if enabled).
-Variables displayed on the lower line will not duplicate the selection made for the main parameter (i.e., the instrument cannot show pH on both the main and secondary displays).
+When left alone, the instrument will auto-matically return to this menu after approximately 30 minutes.
+While in the default menu, the UP arrow key allows the user to scroll through the secondary variables on the lower line of the display, including temperature, current output, offset data from the last calibration, model number/software version, and timer status for Relay B (if enabled).
+Variables displayed on the lower line will not duplicate the main display (i.e., the instrument cannot show mV on both the main and secondary displays).